SAMA-Communications/sama-server/README.md

 # SAMA - Simple but Advanced Messaging Alternative

 ## Overview
-The intention of another messging protocol is to provide an alternative solution to the wide spread XMPP messaging protocol (and to be honest - the only one wide spread 'stabdard' these days).
+The intention of another messging protocol is to provide an alternative solution to the wide spread XMPP messaging protocol (and to be honest - the only one wide spread 'standard' these days).

-XMPP is big.
+XMPP is huge.
 XMPP covers pretty much every possible use case.
 These 2 things at the same time is main advantage and disvantage of it.

 Disclaimer: the origin author has 10+ years experience in building messaging apps and services based on top of XMPP.